idontneedonetho/FrogBot/README.md

 - [pillow](https://pypi.org/project/Pillow/): The Python Imaging Library, used for image processing.

 These external libraries and tools are essential for enabling FrogBot's features and capabilities.
 Make sure to review their documentation for further details on usage and functionality.

+*Disclaimer this README file was written mostly by ChatGPT 3.5 Turbo.